 HIPAA has far-reaching consequences within the healthcare industry, governing how employees in hospitals, insurance companies, and other healthcare entities interact with patient data.
-However, employees that mishandle this data can leave patients at risk of fraud and identity theft.
+However, employees that mishandle data can leave employers at risk of fraud and patients at risk of identity theft.
 It is imperative, then, that all employees are properly trained.
 HIPAA and the OCR put the onus on CEs to train their employees – a tough task, given the extensive nature of the legislation and the consequences for non-compliance.
 Here we outlined some best-practice guidelines to ensure HIPAA compliance, as well as providing a training curriculum that can be altered to the needs of CEs and their employees to reduce the risk of HIPAA violations.

 How soon should HIPAA training be provided to employees?